SpikeThatMike/MicroORMSharp/README.md

 ```

 ### Using a context
-Use `Database.CreateContext(...)` when you want a scoped connection and database type for several operations without changing the global current connection.
+Use `Database.CreateContext(...)` when you want a scoped connection and database type for several operations without changing the global connection.
 Context methods use the context connection automatically.
 They do not expose connection or transaction parameters.
+However you will notice the syntax slightly differs for insert,update,delete.
+You must pass the object in rather than using an extension method

 ```csharp
 using var db = Database.CreateContext("ReportingMySql");